 Another shop in Dandridge is White Swan Antiques.
 Not far down the street from Rachel’s Attic, it’s located at 218 W. Main Street, Dandridge.
 Check it out also.

 You’ll find antique shops and flea markets, not to mention roadside open markets to satisfy your antique curiosity.
 Driving around the Gatlinburg and Pigeon Forge and Sevierville area you are likely to see roadside open markets with local crafts and rustic items for sale.
-Be sure to stop and see if they have what you’re looking for and also, it makes for a nice leisurely day as you drive along the winding roads of this wonderful Great Smoky Mountain area.
+Be sure to stop and see if they have what you’re looking for and also, it makes for a nice leisurely day as you drive along the winding roads of this wonderful Great Smoky Mountains area.
 Better yet, pack a picnic lunch, grab a map, and try some of the back roads of the beautiful Smoky Mountains.
 You may find exactly what you didn’t know you wanted on a back road less travelled.
 But then again, the larger antique malls and flea markets may satisfy your thirst for a great Smoky Mountain find.
 Whatever suits your please whether rustic or high end crystal chandeliers, the Gatlinburg, Pigeon Forge, Sevierville area antique dealers are willing to help you find what it is your crave to add to your collection.